-The first hour of the trail is on these old railroad tracks that are half falling apart and right next to this steep cliff next to a gorge.
-We turned the first corner and we have to cross a bridge. where the path is about 2 feet wide and about a 4 story drop below us.
-No handrails, pitch black with no headlamps, and a few random holes in the path.
+The first hour of the trail is on these old railroad tracks that are half falling apart and run alongside a steep cliff next to a gorge.
+We turned the first corner and we were immediately supposed to cross a bridge.
+The path was about 2 feet wide and about a 4 story drop below us.
+No handrails, pitch black outside with no headlamps, and a few random holes in the path.

 Here’s what it looked like in the daytime.

-5 hours later we made it to the tree:
+5 hours later we made it to Jomonsugi:

 It’s not the biggest tree ever but it is estimated to be between 3000-7000 years old.
 It is so old that 10 different species of plants have started growing on it, essentially creating it’s own miniature forest inside of a huge one.

-The next day we did the hike only the mossy trails that inspired the movie Princess Mononoke.
-We were there during the off season when everything has lost much of it’s green but it was still amazing.
+The next day we did the hiked the mossy trails that inspired the movie Princess Mononoke.
+We were there during the off season when everything had lost much of it’s green color but it was still amazing.